A property in API Test Base is a named String.

 Test_Step_Repeat_Run_Index

 Index of repeat run when a test step is defined as a repeated test step and it is run in a test case.
-Start from 1.
+Starting from 1.

 Data Table